Mount Apo: Hiking activity

 At 2954 m, Mount Apo is the highest mountain (peak) and volcano in the Philippines.
 It is one of the country's most popular hiking/climbing destinations.

 The first two attempts to reach Mt.
 Apo's summit ended in failure: that of Jose Oyanguren (1852) and Señor Real (1870).
 The first recorded successful expedition was led by Don Joaquin Rajal on October 10, 1880.
 Prior to the climb, Rajal had to secure the permission of the Bagobo chieftain, Datu Manig.
 It is said that the Datu demanded that human sacrifice be made to please the god Mandarangan.
 But the datu agreed to waive this demand, and the climb commenced on October 6, 1880, succeeding five days later.
 Since then, numerous expeditions followed.
 These and more are described in colorful narrations by Fr.
 Miguel Bernad, S.J.

-Several trails lead to the summit, coming from North Cotabato and Davao provinces.
+Several trails lead to the summit, coming from Cotabato and Davao provinces.
 Arguably the easiest route to the Natural Park is through Kidapawan with an average hike taking 3–4 days roundtrip.
 In the classification system used by local popular mountaineering website PinoyMountaineer.com, the difficulty of the hike is 7 out of 9.
 Various sights along the trail include Lake Venado (the highest lake in the Philippines), the solfataras, and the old crater near its summit.